I'll Be Your Mirror

 "I'll Be Your Mirror" is a song by the Velvet Underground and Nico.
 It appeared on their 1967 debut album The Velvet Underground & Nico.
 It also surfaced as a single a year earlier with "All Tomorrow's Parties" in 1966.

 Lou Reed wrote the song for Nico, who provides lead vocals.
 According to biographer Victor Bockris, inspiration for the song came about after Nico approached Reed after a show in 1965 saying, "Oh Lou, I'll be your mirror."
 The song was a favorite of Reed's and The Velvet Underground & Nico engineer, Norman Dolph.

 Mark Deming of AllMusic described "I'll Be Your Mirror" as an "understated love song."

 Recording

 "I'll Be Your Mirror" was the most difficult for Nico to record, as the band wanted her to provide slender, delicate vocals for the song, yet she would sing louder, more aggressive vocals take after take.
 Sterling Morrison described the ordeal in an interview:

 The members of the band enjoyed her particular performance on the song so much that after she left the band in late 1967, live vocals for the song were done imitating Nico's accent.

-Mentor and manager Andy Warhol suggested that the album have a built-in scratch in it so the line "I'll be your mirror" would repeat infinitely on a record player until the listener moved the needle themself, but nothing ever came of this idea.
+Mentor and manager Andy Warhol suggested that the album have a built-in scratch in it so the line "I'll be your mirror" would repeat infinitely on a record player until the listener moved the needle themselves, but nothing ever came of this idea.